j-palacio/New-York-City-Blog/README.md

 ## Styling with CSS
 The CSS file (**style.css**) provides styling for various elements, enhancing the visual appeal of the blog.
 It covers styling for the navigation bar, header, articles, images, videos, audio, and the footer.

-# Preview
-For a live preview of the New York City Blog, you can visit Codecademy's Preview Page (replace with the actual link if available).

 # Contact Information
 Feel free to contact the author, J Palacio, for any inquiries or feedback regarding the blog.